austindatamanagement/RetailDemo/LabGuide200.md

 Please use SQL Developer version 18.3 or later as this version contains enhancements for key Autonomous Data Warehouse features, including using ADW behind a VPN or Firewall.

-# Creating an Oracle Machine Learning (OML) User, Granting OML User Privileges Using SQL Developer, and Using OML to Run a Machine Learning Model
+# Using OML to Run a Machine Learning Model and SQL Developer to Grant User Privileges

 ## Part 1.
 Creating an OML User